danielscholl-osdu/legal/provider/legal-gc/docs/anthos/README.md

 | `ENABLE_FULL_BUCKET_NAME` | ex `true` | Full bucket name, if `true` then bucket name will be `<project id>-<tenant name>-legal-service-configuration` otherwise `<tenant name>-legal-service-configuration`  | no | - |
 | `PARTITION_AUTH_ENABLED` | `false` | Disable auth token provisioning for requests to Partition service | no | - |

-These variables define service behavior, and are used to switch between `anthos` or `gcp` environments, their overriding and usage in mixed mode was not tested.
+These variables define service behavior, and are used to switch between `anthos` or `gc` environments, their overriding and usage in mixed mode was not tested.
 Usage of spring profiles is preferred.

 | name | value | description | sensitive? | source |